qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 Author: C. Staufenbiel, 2022

-inspirations taken from the [floquet notebook](https://github.com/qutip/qutip-notebooks/blob/master/examples/floquet-dynamics.ipynb) by P.D.
+inspirations taken from the [Floquet notebook](https://github.com/qutip/qutip-notebooks/blob/master/examples/floquet-dynamics.ipynb) by P.D.
 Nation and J.R.
 Johannson,

 and the [qutip documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-floquet.html).

 ### Introduction
 In the [floquet_solver notebook](011_floquet_solver.md) we introduced the two functions to solve the Schrödinger and Master equation using the Floquet formalism.
 In this notebook, we will focus on the internal functions of these solvers, that implement the Floquet formalism in QuTiP.
-Here, we will focus on the `floquet modes` and the `quasienergies`.
+Here, we will focus on the `Floquet modes` and the `quasienergies`.

 More information on the implementation of the Floquet Formalism in QuTiP can be found in the [documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-floquet.html).